sultanovagv/client-management/README.md

 I've added gateway to the system and created multiple instances of client-ms application (geographically etc) to reduce loading in the application.
-I would add another module to the app because of kafka-connect configurations instead of job. when it failed kafka-connect would send data to kafka clients-registration application consumes data and stores its own database.
+I would add another module to the app because of kafka-connect configurations instead of using job. when it failed kafka-connect would send data to kafka. after sending data to kafka. clients-registration application consumes data and stores its own database.